 - a.
 Development of personal goals for the residency following an initial evaluation of career interests, prior experience, and areas of strength and weakness. - b.
-To meet the residency requirements, it is expected that the PGY1 resident may have to work in excess of 40 hours per week.
+To meet the residency requirements, it is expected that the PGY1 resident will have to work in excess of 40 hours per week.
 Thus, moonlighting outside of Bayhealth is strongly discouraged.
 Any moonlighting must be approved by the Residency Program Director. - c.
-Compliance with learning experience expectations:

-- Meeting with the learning experience preceptor to discuss individual goals and objectives for the learning experience. - Completing assignments by the end of the learning experience. - Informing the Residency Program Director of difficulties encountered in meeting goals and objectives or problems with preceptor. - Assuming the responsibilities of the preceptor for the respective learning experience in his/her absence. - Completing an evaluation of each learning experience, preceptor, and a self-evaluation at the conclusion of the learning experience that includes accomplishment of objectives and experiences gained with recommendations for improvement. - d.
+Compliance with learning experience expectations: - a) Meeting with the learning experience preceptor to discuss individual goals and objectives for the learning experience. - b) Completing assignments by the end of the learning experience. - c) Informing the Residency Program Director of difficulties encountered in meeting goals and objectives or problems with preceptor. - d) Assuming the responsibilities of the learning experience preceptor in his/her absence. - d) Completing an evaluation of each learning experience, preceptor, and a self-evaluation at the conclusion of the learning experience that includes accomplishment of objectives and experiences gained with recommendations for improvement. - d.
 Completion of quarterly evaluations to be reviewed by the Residency Program Director.
 The purpose is to assure that the established residency goals are being achieved. - e.
 Provision of pharmacy staffing coverage. - f.
 Maintenance of active membership in the American Society of Health-System Pharmacists. - g.
-Completion of a major residency project. - h.
-Completion of required presentations throughout the residency year. - i.
+Completion of a major residency project and medication use evaluation. - h.
+Completion of required presentations throughout the residency. - i.
 Maintain and complete a resident-portfolio of accomplishments. - j.
-Submission of articles to pharmacy newsletters.
+Submission of articles to pharmacy newsletters

 - k.
 Attendance at the Eastern States Conference for Pharmacy Residents and Preceptors.
 Attendance at ASHP Midyear (optional) if pursuing a PGY2 residency.
-The PGY1 resident must present a CE presentation to the pharmacy staff from the conference. - I. Attendance at applicable local pharmaceutical education programs is expected.
-The PGY1 resident may attend other professional meetings if the staffing schedule permits. - m.
-The PGY1 resident must meet all established deadlines cannot miss more than 2 deadlines on the completion schedule.
-Failure to comply may result in dismissal from the program. - n.
-Reading and following the Attendance and Dress Code Policies. - o.
+Resident must present a CE presentation to pharmacy staff from the seminar. - Attendance at applicable local pharmaceutical education programs is expected.
+PGY1 residents may attend other professional meetings if the staffing schedule permits. - The PGY1 resident must meet all established deadlines cannot miss more than 2 deadlines on completion schedule.
+Failure to comply may result in dismissal from the program. - m.
+Reading and following the Attendance and Dress Code Policies. - n.
 Following patient privacy laws and regulations.